 I wasn’t expecting much, to be honest.
 But it was brilliant.

-Based upon author Tracy Kane’s Fairy Houses series, local organizations were invited to construct elaborate fairy houses from natural materials that were then placed throughout the woods for the children to find and examine.
+Based on author Tracy Kane’s Fairy Houses series, local organizations were invited to construct elaborate fairy houses from natural materials that were then placed throughout the woods for the children to find and examine.
 There must’ve been three or four dozen houses in all, each one more elaborate than the next.

 The kids adored it.